SandyBhai03/ShoppyGlobe_Backend/README.md

 - ✅ Register and Login as Admin or User Using JWT Token Features

-- ✅ Admin can Fetch all registerd users
+- ✅ Admin can Fetch all registered users

 - ✅ Admin can Add new Products in DB